gnadare/gnadare.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-<p>I am a research mathematician mainly interested in Noncommutative Topology, specifically applying category theoretic techniques to operator algebras and their K-theory.</p>
+I am a research mathematician mainly interested in Noncommutative Topology, specifically applying category theoretic techniques to operator algebras and their K-theory.{style="text-align: justify;"}

-<p>I currently hold an associate professor position at the school of Mathematics and Computer Science at Kutaisi International University.
-I also work as a researcher at A. Razmadze Mathematical Institute and as an expert at the Ministry of Education, Science and Youth of Georgia.</p>
+I currently hold an associate professor position at the school of Mathematics and Computer Science at Kutaisi International University.
+I also work as a researcher at A. Razmadze Mathematical Institute and as an expert at the Ministry of Education, Science and Youth of Georgia.{style="text-align: justify;"}

-<p>Along with mathematics, I also teach some theoretical computer science courses.</p>
+Along with mathematics, I also teach some theoretical computer science courses.{style="text-align: justify;"}
-{style="text-align: justify;"}